 This repository contains flash programming algorithms for i.MX RT MCUs.
 The algorithms are designed for use in probe-rs.
 They're written in Rust and support a variety of MCUs and flash parts.

 These flash programming algorithms compete with NXP's flash programming algorithms, which are distributed in device family packs (DFPs).
-NXP's algorithms also work with probe-rs, so prefer those if you want something official.
+NXP's algorithms also work with probe-rs, so prefer those if you want something official (and probably better tested).

 I've found these algorithms can program flash 2x to 3x faster than NXP's offerings.
 These algorithms definitely support page crossings; meaning, if the debug probe wants to program 4KiB into flash, the algorithm will automatically chunk it into pages of 256 bytes.
 This trick reduces I/O overhead between host and debug probe.
 (Admittedly, NXP's algorithms might support this, but I never tried.
 It's fun writing these algorithms!)